AVIXII/CodeChronicles/README.md

 - The output.txt file will be generated with the program output.
 - Your code will also be automatically formatted using the AStyle plugin.

-By following these steps, your environment will be set up for efficient competitive programming with automatic code formatting and streamlined build and run commands in Sublime Text.
+By following these steps, your environment will be set up for efficient competitive programming with automatic code formatting and streamlined build and run commands in Sublime Text.ls

+The cp template is saved in the `cp.cpp` file in the `Snippets` folder.
+Use the code in this to create a snippet in sublime text.
+Go to `Tools` > `Developer` > `New Snippet`.
+For saving the content, go to https://snippet-generator.app/?description=&tabtrigger=&snippet=&mode=vscode and select `Sublime-Text` as an option.